 Beginning clockwise to the north of Chicago, It’s no surprise that Milwaukee has minimal air travel from Chicago due to the cities’ proximity to each other.
 Rail service also is fairly strong, by current U.S. standards, with Amtrak’s popular Hiawatha Service.
 A proposal to expand the service to 10 trips a day to accommodate passenger volumes is (no surprise) facing resistance in several Chicago suburbs, as the proposal calls for freight track modifications that concerned residents fear will impact their communities.
 Despite relatively good frequency of trains and my many visits to Milwaukee, I have always traveled by car, as do most folks I know in the Chicago area.
 But given the potential for more available daily trains, perhaps I will consider Amtrak on my next trip.

 One other potential rail route that is currently just a dream among railfans is connecting Milwaukee with Kenosha, where Metra’s Union Pacific North Line terminates from Chicago.
 This route used to exist as part of the old Chicago and North Western network of lines.
-(When he was a kid, my dad actually took overnight trains on the C&NW’s 400 series trains to rural northern Wisconsin.
-Imagine doing that today!).
-Unfortunately, this dream keeps getting crushed, most recently by former Wisconsin Governor Scott Walker and his peers.
+(When he was a kid, my father took overnight trains on the C&NW’s 400 series trains to rural northern Wisconsin.
+Imagine doing that today.)
+Proposals to expand rail service in Wisconsin got crushed by former Wisconsin Governor Scott Walker and his peers.
 Time will tell how new Governor Tony Evers treats this proposal, if it ever gets momentum again.